2020 Vincentian general election: Results

 For the first time since 1998, the ULP did not win the popular vote.
 However, the ULP saw their majority increase by one seat, North Leeward, which the ULP won by 7 votes.
 All other seats remained in the hands of the party previously holding them.
 The NDP candidate for North Leeward, Roland "Patel" Matthews, requested a recount.
 Some ballots from both sides were rejected in the recount; the final tally showed the ULP winning by 1 vote.

+The NDP won the popular vote by 481 votes by running up its vote totals in seats it already held.
+However, the ULP edged out multiple victories in close seats, meaning they retained their majority.
+As many of the NDP's votes came from their safe seats, those votes were effectively wasted and could not contribute to their seat total.

 The National Monitoring and Consultative Mechanism (NMCM), a domestic election observer, judged the election to be free and fair overall.
 This was corroborated by a CARICOM observer mission.

 Gonsalves was sworn in for his fifth term on 7 November, with Montgomery Daniel sworn in as Deputy Prime Minister.
 The Governor-General, Susan Dougan, congratulated Gonsalves on his record win; she then reminded him to "create a structure for healing" society after the election, reaching out to opposition supporters as well as his own.